Feng shui places in Singapore

 Because of how it opens up to face the sky, it’s also believed to be in a good position to receive positive energy from the heavens to bless our sports industry.

-4. ArtScience Museum – the shape of two palms receiving positive energy from the heavens
+4. ArtScience Museum – Shape of 2 palms receiving positive energy

 The ArtScience Museum is unlike any other.
 Not only because it involves a crossover between art, science, and technology, but also because of its “welcoming hand structure”.
 When you look at it from afar, you’ll be able to see the resemblance of 2 hands cupped together facing upwards.